 This RPC policy is kept under review in the light of operational experiences and feedback from residents, third parties including our Auditors.
-The Policy is brought annually to the attention of the full Council at the Parish Council Annual meeting in May each year.
+The Policy will be reviewed within 2 years of the date below.
 If we wish to use your personal data for a new purpose not covered by this Policy, we will again seek your prior consent.